Zend Framework: Making the Built-in Breadcrumb Helper Work

 Hi,

 Did you ever think about creating your own blog?
-There are many excellent platforms, but by far the best is Wordpress.
+There are many excellent platforms, but by far the best is WordPress.
 It is fast to set up, however the themes just never fit my specifications.
 I searched for a simple solution to this problem and realized that there wasn’t one.
 I then had a template custom made for my needs and was so happy with the outcome.
 I then decided to build a website that would show the world how to simply hire an expert in wordpress design.

 [url=http://hirewordpressexperts.com/]Wordpress Expert[/url]